Siemens CEO says to meet France's Hollande on Friday afternoon

-MUNICH (Reuters) - Siemens Chief Executive Joe Kaeser said he would meet French President Francois Hollande on Friday afternoon to discuss an improved offer for Alstom’s power assets the German engineering group submitted jointly with Mitsubishi Heavy Industries (MHI).
+MUNICH, June 20 (Reuters) - Siemens Chief Executive Joe Kaeser said he would meet French President Francois Hollande on Friday afternoon to discuss an improved offer for Alstom’s power assets the German engineering group submitted jointly with Mitsubishi Heavy Industries (MHI) .

 Kaeser told journalists during a conference call that he would represent the interests of both Siemens and MHI at the meeting.